 02.01.07 Performance metrics, as identified by the program, must be multidisciplinary and reviewed at least quarterly (at a senior executive level).
-Based on the scope of care of the service, at least one performance metric from the following groups (with examples) is required to be tracked and trended on an annual basis.
+Based on the scope of care of the service, in addition to those marked "required", at least one three one performance metric (including those marked required) from each the following groups, (with examples) is required to be tracked and trended on an annual basis.

-- 1. Patient safety (this category requires tracking and trending two metrics in addition to "a" below) - a.
-Interfacility patients not transported bedside to bedside - b.
-Out-of-range cabin temperatures without risk mitigation - c.
-Arrest during transport (i.e. CPR) - d.
-Two-patient transports (Volume required for Program Information Form, (PIF), CAMTS application) - e.
-Single-medical-provider transports - f.
-Transports of infectious-disease patients realized during/after transport - g.
-Number of Never Events (see References) - 2.
-Rotorwing Operations - a.
+- 1. Patient safety (this category requires tracking and trending two metrics in addition to "a" and "f" below) - a.
+Interfacility patients not transported bedside to bedside (required) - a.
+Out-of-range cabin temperatures without risk mitigation

+- b.
+Arrest during transport (i.e. CPR) - c.
+Two-patient transports (Volume required for Program Information Form, (PIF), CAMTS application) - d.
+Single-medical-provider transports - e.
+Transports of infectious-disease patients realized during/after transport - f.
+Number of Never Events (see References) (required)

+2. Rotorwing Operations

+- a.
 Fatigue-risk management (such as use of time-outs, utilization of fatigue-risk management tools) - b.
 Adding unscheduled crew - c.
 VFR to IFR - d.
 Contact with Operational Control Center (OCC) not performed as required by program's policy - e.
 Deviation from program's policy on use or lack of use of night vision goggles. - f.
 Deviation from flight plan (Volume required for PIF) - g.
-Flight interruptions or delays due to weather or maintenance (Volume required for PIF)
+Flight interruptions or delays due to weather or maintenance (Volume required for PIF) - h.
+Flight data recorder device reviews

-- h.
-Flight data recorder device reviews - 3.
-Fixed Wing Operations - a.
-Fatigue risk management (such as use of time-outs, utilization of fatigue risk management tools) - b.
-Adding unscheduled crew - c.
-VFR to IFR - d.
-Deviation from flight plan (Volume required for PIF) - e.
-Flight interruptions or delays due to weather or maintenance (Volume required for PIF) - f.
-Flight data recorder device reviews - 4.
+3. Fixed Wing Operations

+- a.
+Interfacility patients not transported bedside to bedside (required) - b.
+Fatigue risk management (such as use of time-outs, utilization of fatigue risk management tools) - c.
+Adding unscheduled crew - d.
+VFR to IFR - e.
+Deviation from flight plan (Volume required for PIF) - f.
+Flight interruptions or delays due to weather or maintenance (Volume required for PIF) - h.
+Flight data recorder device reviews

+4. Fixed Wing International

+- a.
+Complying with contracts and referrals - b.
+Receiving hospital acceptance - c.
+Unanticipated interruptions such as tech stops. - 45.
 Surface Operations (ground ambulance, marine or other transport vehicle) - a.
-Lights and sirens use (tracking is required along with one additional metric) - b.
-Transport interruptions or delays - c.
-Diversion from original patient request to another request - d.
-Response to witnessed incident or an incident that was happened upon - e.
-Real-time feedback devices, event-recording cameras, speed governors and/or weather alert system reviews - 5.
-Communications - a.
+Fatigue risk management (such as use of time-outs, utilization of fatigue risk management tools) - ab.
+Lights and sirens use (tracking is required along with one additional metric) - bc.
+Transport interruptions or delays - ed.
+Diversion from original patient request to another request - de.
+Response to witnessed incident or an incident that was happened upon - ef.
+Real-time feedback devices, event-recording cameras, speed governors and/or weather alert system reviews

+5. Communications

+- a.
 ETA accuracy - b.
-Accuracy of coordinates (RW) - c.
-Weather at time of request and during transport if changes occur - d.
-Request times from acceptance to lift-off or departure times - c Number of missed and aborted transports (Volume required for PIF) - d.
-Total number of auto launches and number of completed transports versus aborted transports as a result of the auto launch (RW)
+Accuracy of coordinates (RW) and/or accuracy of patient pick up locations and destinations (FW and S). - c Number of missed and aborted transports (Volume required for PIF) - d.
+Total number of auto launches and number of completed transports versus aborted transports as a result of the auto launch (RW) - e.

-- e.
 Total number of stand-bys and number of subsequent responses versus cancelled responses.
 (RW) (Volume required for PIF) - 6.
 Business and Customer Service - a.
 Referred, subcontracted or outsourced transports - b.
-Negative feedback from requesting/receiving agents - c.
+Negative feedback from requesting/receiving agents c.
 Negative feedback from patients (tracking is required along with 1 additional metric)